nus-cs2113-AY2223S2/ip/docs/README.md

 ```
 deadline to play /by 20-10-2020 18:00
 _________________
-Got it.
-I've added this item:
+Ok!!
+But make sure you finish this task soon:
 [D][ ] to play (by: 20 Oct 2020 06:00 PM)
-Now you have 5 items in the list.
+Now you have 5 items that I need to remember...
 _________________
 ```